galahq/gala/README.md

 [![license](https://img.shields.io/github/license/galahq/gala.svg)](https://github.com/galahq/gala/blob/master/LICENSE)
 [![View performance data on Skylight](https://badges.skylight.io/status/6Lds8pYSmCCl.svg?token=iomUc36sW5dvvuE2S9OWuezy1Svv-0WsgxAAVzY1PTA)](https://www.skylight.io/app/applications/6Lds8pYSmCCl)

-Gala is a platform for the collaborative study of media-rich teaching cases.
+Gala is a platform for authoring, teaching, and sharing media-rich teaching cases and modules.

+Gala is free to use at www.learngala.com and we encourage you to join the community there.
+A guide getting started with Gala as a user and more information about features can be found at [docs.learngala.com/docs](https://docs.learngala.com/docs).

 ## Dependencies